29bharat/Pewlett-Hackard-Analysis/README.md

 ### Who’s Ready for a Mentor?
 Tables used: Titles table was first updated to remove duplicates so that we have the list of employees with thier latest titles.
 This data is stored in latest_titles.csv

 Employees table is then joined on emp_no to latest_titles table to get the employee info i.e. emp_no, first_name, last_name, title, from_date and to_date.
 Since we are looking for mentors born in 1965, hence filter was used on employees birth_date for January 1, 1965 to December 31, 1965.
 Also, to ensure that the employees are currently employed, we sue a filter on the to_date of the dept_emp table to be ('9999-01-01').
 We join to this table on emp_no to get the final mentor_list.csv in Data folder.
+We derive the number of mentors to be 1549.

 Data: